Permissioning Knowledge in Guru

 - Click the trash can icon next to the Group name.

-- Confirm by clicking Remove group.
+- Confirm by clicking Remove Group or Cancel.

 Checking folder permissions